Skip to main content

 Cost-effective use of the OpenAI API

-As newer models emerge, we can also anticipate a reduction in the cost of using the OpenAI API, making technologies like GPT-4 and GPT-3.5 more accessible.
-A launch of GPT-5 could mean that GPT-4 will become accessible and cheaper to use.
+As newer models emerge, we can also anticipate a reduction in the cost of using the OpenAI API, making technologies like GPT-4o more accessible.

 This democratization of access could spur a wave of innovation, enabling a broader range of developers and organizations to integrate advanced AI into their applications.